azcpavel/ArduinoJson/_faqs/the-first-parsing-succeeds-why-do-the-next-ones-fail.md

 ---
 title: The first parsing succeeds, why do the next ones fail?
-description: Parsing fails because the JsonBuffer is reused
+description: If your program works for one or more iterations but then fails, it's probably because the same JsonBuffer is used multiple time.
-keywords: ArduinoJson,failure
+keywords: ArduinoJson,JsonBuffer
 layout: faq
 tags: faq
 faq-group: Deserialization
 popularity: 216
 ---

-You wrote a program that works fine for one or more iterations, but then fails.
+You wrote a program that works fine for one or more iterations, but then fails?
-This can be due to two causes.

 ### Cause 1: reuse of `JsonBuffer`